 If you aren’t in the mood for a long hike but still want to capture some beautiful views of El Bolsón from above, Cerro Amigo is a short and gentle walk from the town centre.

 The top of the hill is just 2.5 kilometres by foot from Plaza Pagano.
 Looking over the town from the east, it’s a brilliant spot for watching the sun set.
 If you want to camp out, Camping Refugio Patagónico is located right at the foot of the hill.

-Unless you have a car at your disposal, the best way to get to El Bolsón is by bus from Bariloche.
+El Bolsón is located in the thick of the Andean mountains some 100 kilometres south of Bariloche, the main city in Argentina’s Lake District in northern Patagonia.
+Unless you have a car at your disposal, the best way to get to El Bolsón from Bariloche is by bus .

 Via Bariloche runs several buses a day on the route.
 The journey takes around 2 hours and 15 minutes, and typically costs 195 Argentine pesos.
 You can either buy your tickets online in advance or at the main bus station in Bariloche.

 For comprehensive information about transport in Patagonia, check out our guide to how to get around by bus.